drivera123/LDRS500/unit-10.-conclusions.md

 **Final Learning Activity**

-Think about what you have learned from this course.
+Think about what you have learned from this course and choose one related quote that is meaningful for you.
 What are two course learnings _that have impacted your practice_?
-Explain on two paragraphs on the discussion forum.
+Explain on two paragraphs on the discussion forum and close with your quote.